Polynomially knotted 2-spheres: Polynomial Representation of some families of -knots:

-1. { \bf Spun figure eight knot: }Using the parametrization for long figure eight knot given in \cite{Brown} and following the same procedure as above we obtain a polynomial parametrization of the spun figure eight knot by $(t,s)\to (x(t),y(t), z(t) \,C(s), z(t)\,S(s)\,)$ where,
+\begin{example}[The spun figure eight knot] Using the parameterization for the long figure eight knot given in \cite{ANB} (Figure \ref{fig: long figure eight knot}) and following the same procedure as above, we obtain a polynomial parameterization of the spun figure eight knot given by where,